Gowtham1kasi/cab_booking/README.md

 # Install Dependencies
 use < npm install > this will install all dependencies require for api to work

-Now create config.env file in root folder to set env variables and set these variables PORT  <br />
+Now create config.env file in root folder to set env variables and set these variables <br />
+PORT  <br />
 DATABASE_LOCAL <br />
 JWT_SECRET  <br />